Home page, CV,

 Even if you want to meet with me during office hours, I encourage you

-To schedule an appointment: please visit my online calendar. and
+To schedule an appointment at another time: please visit my online calendar. and

 follow the directions below:

-- Select a couple of times that we both are free, ideally a few
+- Select a couple of times that we both are free, ideally at least

 list several potential meeting times, the motivation